SeeSharpSoft/intellij-csv-validator/README.md

 ##### Adjust column width on open (default)

 If selected, the table column widths are adjusted based on the column contents automatically when the table editor is opened.
 This setting can be changed in the table editor itself per file.

+##### Header row fixed (default)

+If selected, the first record of CSV files will be considered the header per default, which affects the column names in the table editor.
+This setting can be changed in the table editor itself per file.

 ##### Keep/ignore linebreak at file end